Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 As a general rule, cats should not be shaved.
 In some cases, however, there are exceptions.
 Cats with incredibly matted fur will benefit from being shaved and starting with new coat growth.
 Cats that are elderly or obese may face grooming challenges and need to be shaved in certain areas.
 Shaving can also help manage excessive shedding and reduce the frequency of hairballs.

-Shaving is not part of a cat’s regular grooming session and should only be done when necessary.
-In this article, we’ll look at eight easy steps for shaving your cat.
-We hope they make the experience easier for you and your furry feline.
+Shaving is not part of a cat’s regular grooming session and should only be done when absolutely necessary and by a trained or experienced individual.
+In this article, we’ll look at eight steps for shaving your cat.
+We hope they make the experience easier for you and your furry feline, but be mindful that not all cats will tolerate being shaved, and some will need to be taken to the vet for this to be done, sometimes under sedation.

 Cat ball divider 1